Alabama State University Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Alabama State, approximately 76% of students took out student loans averaging $6,709 a year.
 That adds up to $26,836 over four years for those students.

 The student loan default rate at Alabama State is 20.3%.
 Watch out!
 This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.

-How Much Money Do Alabama State Graduates Make?bachelor's degree recipients from Alabama State make around $27,700 per year during the early years of their employment.
-Unfortunately, this is 30% less that the average college graduate's salary of $39,802 per year.
-However, graduates in your major field may make more.
+How Much Money Do Alabama State Graduates Make?students who graduate from Alabama State with a bachelor's degree go on to jobs where they make an average salary of $27,700 in their early years.
+This is about 30% less that the average pay for college graduates overall.
+However, graduates with your major may make more.

 Location of Alabama State University